sverweij/semver-try-require/README.md

 not be there.

 > Although this module actually works, is thoroughly tested and is
-> useful in some situations the primary reason I publish it is to
+> useful in some situations, the primary reason I publish it is to
-> do some practice with npm things.
+> try things out with the npm registry.

 ## Example